-Chinchillas are active climber so consider at least two levels of the house, two ramps, and two balconies.
+Chinchillas are an active climber, so consider at least two levels of the house, two ramps, and two balconies.
 Larger chinchilla cages are equipped with three floors.
-The side wall wire mesh should have spaces up to 1 inch (2.5 cm) especially if one of the pets is pregnant.
+The sidewall wire mesh should have spaces up to 1 inch (2.5 cm), especially if one of the pets is pregnant.
 Baby chinchillas could squeeze even through small cage bar spacing.

 Chinchillas are prone to overheating as they do not sweat.
 A Chinchilla cage with solid sides will be hot and stuffy and can be fatal for a Chinchilla, so it is better to opt for a mesh on the side of the cage.
 It is best to buy a wire mesh cage as plastic ones are easily chewed by Chinchillas, which have a terrible gnawing habit.

 It is of utmost importance to keep the Chinchilla cage clean.
-The Critter Nation cage has these huge front opening doors which gives me access to the entire cage.
+The Critter Nation cage has these huge front opening doors, which give me access to the entire cage.
 Love it!